The Lion King (2019 soundtrack): Background

-The film also features a cover of The Tokens' "The Lion Sleeps Tonight", performed by Rogen and Eichner, as well as the song "He Lives in You" from Rhythm of the Pride Lands and the Broadway production, performed by Lebo M. Pharrell Williams would produce five songs for the film.
+The film also features a cover of The Tokens' "The Lion Sleeps Tonight", performed by Rogen and Eichner, as well as the song "He Lives in You" from Rhythm of the Pride Lands and the Broadway production, performed by Lebo M. Pharrell Williams produced five songs for the film.
 The soundtrack, featuring Zimmer's score and the film's various existing and new songs, was released digitally on July 11, 2019, and physically on July 19, 2019.

 In October 2019, John heavily criticized the soundtrack, saying in full, "The new version of The Lion King was a huge disappointment to me, because I believe they messed the music up.
 Music was so much a part of the original and the music in the current film didn't have the same impact.
 The magic and joy were lost.
 The soundtrack hasn't had nearly the same impact in the charts that it had 25 years ago, when it was the bestselling album of the year.
 The new soundtrack fell out of the charts so quickly, despite the massive box-office success.
 I wish I'd been invited to the party more, but the creative vision for the film and its music was different this time around and I wasn't really welcomed or treated with the same level of respect.
 That makes me extremely sad.
 I'm so happy that the right spirit for the music lives on with the Lion King stage musical."